YazZHh/CanalBot/README.md

             └─ anime_name.s1e03.suffix.ass
             └─ ...
 ```
-​
 ## Settings
 - `delete_torrents_afterwards` if set to True will delete permanently torrent file *(the downloaded one, not the file encoded or copied)* from disk and qBittorrent Web UI.
 - `auto_encode` do what its name does : if set to True, it will automatically encode the file, however if set to False, it will just copy the file to the desired location.
 - `lang` is used to choose the language of subtitles that will be burned in the video (however Tsundere-Raws provides french subs).
-- `extract_subtitles` if set to True the script will extract subtitles see the [file structure](#File-Structure)
+- `extract_subtitles` if set to True the script will extract subtitles see the [file structure](#File-Structure).
 - `suffix` define the end of the file.
 Episode name will be in this format, again, see the [file structure](#File-Structure).
-- `quality` obviously the video quality of the episodes you want the script to download (1080p OR 720p)
+- `quality` obviously the video quality of the episodes you want the script to download (1080p OR 720p).
-- `handbrake_settings` are the settings that HandBrakeCLI will use when encoding the file
+- `handbrake_settings` are the settings that HandBrakeCLI will use when encoding the file.
 - `target_directory` tells the script where does the episodes will be storen, see the [file structure](#File-Structure) one more time.
-- `torrents_location` define on which directory torrents are downloaded
+- `torrents_location` define on which directory torrents are downloaded.
-- `linuxuser` specify which linux user shoud own the files
+- `linuxuser` specify which linux user shoud own the files.
-- `user` is the user of the qBittorrent Web UI
+- `user` is the user of the qBittorrent Web UI.
-- `password` is the password of the qBittorrent Web UI
+- `password` is the password of the qBittorrent Web UI.
-- `webui_link` set the link to the qBittorrent Web UI
+- `webui_link` set the link to the qBittorrent Web UI.
 ​
 ## Customisation
 - You can customise the encoding command if you want, *see [HandBrakeCLI Documentation](https://handbrake.fr/docs/en/latest/cli/cli-options.html)*.